ros2/ros2_documentation/source/Installation/RHEL-Install-RPMs.rst

 .. code-block:: bash

-   source /opt/ros/rolling/setup.bash
+   source /opt/ros/galactic/setup.bash

 Try some examples
 -----------------

-If you installed ``ros-rolling-desktop`` above you can try some examples.
+If you installed ``ros-galactic-desktop`` above you can try some examples.

 In one terminal, source the setup file and then run a C++ ``talker``\ :

 .. code-block:: bash

-   source /opt/ros/rolling/setup.bash
+   source /opt/ros/galactic/setup.bash
    ros2 run demo_nodes_cpp talker

 In another terminal source the setup file and then run a Python ``listener``\ :

 .. code-block:: bash

-   source /opt/ros/rolling/setup.bash
+   source /opt/ros/galactic/setup.bash
    ros2 run demo_nodes_py listener

 You should see the ``talker`` saying that it's ``Publishing`` messages and the ``listener`` saying ``I heard`` those messages.